 What about postal or contract drivers?

 Wearing face coverings is required if it’s mandatory in the location in which they are working.
-Drivers do not have to wear face coverings while driving.
+Drivers do not have to wear face coverings while driving, unless there is a passenger(s) in the vehicle and social distancing cannot be properly maintained while driving.

 Does the Postal Service have enough face coverings?